Anthony Swamy Thomasappa: Priesthood

 He was ordained a priest for the Archdiocese of Bangalore on 20 May 1984.

 He was a professor in St. Peter's Pontifical Seminary, Bangalore.
 Thomasappa was in charge of Seminary Publications and Director of Kannada Sanga in St. Peter's Pontifical Seminary, Bangalore.

 Education

 Bishop Anthony Swamy Thomasappa did his doctorate in Missiology in Pontifical Gregorian University in Rome.

 Episcopate

 He was appointed Bishop of Chikmagalur on Dec.
 2, 2006, and was ordained bishop on Feb.
 6, 2007.
 The Karnataka state diocese belongs to the ecclesiastical province headed by the Archdiocese of Bangalore.

 He worked in various parishes of the Archdiocese before being elected as the Bishop of Chikkamagaluru.

-He was appointed as the Bishop of Chikkamagaluru by Pope Benedict XVI.
+He was appointed the Bishop of Chikkamagaluru by Pope Benedict XVI.
 He was installed as bishop by Bernard Blasius Moras.